Akib7/coalitioninc.github.io/README.md

 # docs-core.allbridge.io
-# Subdomain is taken over
+# Subdomain has been taken over